hazelcast/hazelcast/hazelcast-documentation/src/EnterpriseConfig.md

 ![](images/enterprise-onlycopy.jpg)

-To be able to use Hazelcast Enterprise Edition, you need to set license key in configuration.
+To be able to use Hazelcast Enterprise, you need to set license the key in configuration.

--   **Hazelcast XML Configuration**
+-   **Declarative Configuration**

 ```xml
 <hazelcast>